 Escabeche is one of many Spanish delicacies—such as salt-cured jamón ibérico, anchovies, and cheese in oil—that has persisted through the centuries for its preserving powers as well as its deliciousness.
 “These are dishes for which, historically, form has followed function,” said Anya von Bremzen, author of The New Spanish Table, adding that escabeche is a “genius confit-pickle combo” that strikes the perfect balance between fat and acid, flavor, and hardiness.
 “I even turn to escabeche when I’ve cooked a lot of something, like octopus or quail or chicken, and want it to last.
 Submerging it in vinaigrette buys me an extra few days,” she said.

 Indeed, a delightful perk of escabeches is that they improve with age for a week or more, making them a practical, versatile fridge staple.
-A vat of escabeche is money in the bank, at the ready for solo suppers in sweatpants, get-togethers with your pod, and every occasion in-between.
+A vat of escabeche is money in the bank, at the ready for solo suppers in sweatpants, impromptu get-togethers with friends, and every occasion in-between.